NitorCreations/slack-group-bot/README.md

 - The command will show you a help message which contains all the available commands of the bot
 - The command is also launched automatically if:
-      - your join/leave command has failed due to missing parameters
+  - Your join/leave command has failed due to missing parameters
-      - you have used a command that does not exist in the bot
+  - You have used a command that does not exist in the bot